-So, what is the best way to sort out your dry + sensitive skin issues?
+So, what is the best way to sort out acne-prone skin?

 Here are a few tips:

 A gentle cleanser should be used both morning and night.
 Preferably something which is 4.5-5.5pH.
 Cleansing is possibly the most important step in your skincare regime.
 Problem skin can motivate people to constantly switch up their routine by trying out new products- however this is a mistake when dealing with acne.
 Consistency is key, as incorporating too many things at one time would cause more stress on your skin.
 Any given product can take about 6 weeks to work properly.
 So select with care and then give it a real chance.

 Tip: When starting a new product, your skin may go through a purging period whereby it through period of getting worse before it gets better.
 Sometimes, it could be a question of breakouts just beneath the surface of the skin being drawn out more quickly; or that your skin is just reacting to change; therefore it is best to always remain patient.

 If you have rosacea: It is advisable to consult a dermatologist

 Tone-It!: Some experts argue that toning your skin is no longer a necessity as cleansers would be effective enough to provide pH balance to the skin.
 However, if you are living in the UK or parts of the US which has hard water, it is highly recommended that you keep the toner in your skincare regime.
 Toners allow us to wipe off any makeup/ grime or residues from the tap water.
 For those who suffer from acne especially, toning with a salicylic acid toner actually helps de-clog your pores by loosening up blackheads and whiteheads.